WiIIson/EMGFlow-Python-Package/docs/reference/extract-features.md

 **Parameters**

 `path_names` : dict-str
 - A dictionary of file locations with keys for stage in the processing pipeline.
-Required paths are: 'Bandpass', 'FWR', and 'Feature'.
+Required paths are: 'bandpass', 'fwr', and 'feature'.
 The dictionary can be created with the `make_paths` function.

 `column_names` : list-str, optional (None)
 - List of columns to analyze in each file.
 The default is None, in which case all columns except for 'Time' and columns whose names begin with 'mask_' will be analyzed.
 All files should have at least these columns in common.
 If None is used, all files will be assumed to have the same columns as the first file read.